Near-existence of bigeodesics in dynamical exponential last passage percolation: Open questions

 \section{Open questions}

-In this short section, we collect a few open questions that are raised by this work.
-First, we have the following question about the lower bound. \begin{question} Can the $\Omega(1/\log n)$ lower bound in Theorem \ref{thm:4} be upgraded to an $\Omega(1)$ lower bound? \end{question} If the above holds, then it is plausible that with an additional ergodicity argument, one would obtain the a.s.\ existence of exceptional times in dynamical exponential LPP.
+In this short section, we collect a few open questions that are raised by this work. \begin{question} Can the $\Omega(1/\log n)$ lower bound in Theorem \ref{thm:4} be upgraded to an $\Omega(1)$ lower bound? \end{question} If the above holds, then it is plausible that with an additional ergodicity argument, one would obtain the a.s.\ existence of exceptional times.
 A possible approach to tackle Question \ref{que:2} is to attempt a more refined version of the second moment argument used to prove Theorem \ref{thm:4}.
 Indeed, as is evident in the second moment argument proof of Theorem \ref{thm:4}, the occurrence of $\0\in \Gamma_{u_j}^{v_{-j},t}$ for some one $j$ and $t\in [0,1]$ makes it more likely that there are other $j',t'$ for which we also have $\0\in \Gamma_{u_{j'}}^{v_{-j'},t'}$.
 In other words, the presence of one long geodesic passing through $0$ makes it more likely that there are more such geodesics passing via $0$, albeit in possibly different directions and at different times.
 It is plausible that by carefully employing a second moment argument with a carefully chosen weighted statistic $\widetilde X_n$, one might be able to offset the above effect and have $\EE\widetilde X_n^2\approx (\EE \widetilde X_n)^2$.
 As of now, we have not been able to make the above strategy work, but we hope to pursue it further in the future.
 We remark that in the literature, weighted second moment arguments have often been successfully used for tackling questions related to random constraint satisfaction problems (see e.g.\ \cite{AP04,CP13,DSS22}).